 The Scientists' Warning Movement

 The motivation for the Microbiologists’ Warning comes from the Alliance of World Scientists (AWS) and the Scientists’ Warning Movement that was initiated by Bill Ripple (Oregon State University) to alert humanity to the impacts of human activities on global climate and the environment.
 In 1992, the Union of Concerned Scientists alerted humanity to the threat of climate change and the need for sustainability with 1,700 scientists signing the first Warning.
 Twenty-five years later (2017) more than 15,000 scientists signed the Second Warning, with the total reaching 21,000+ in 2019.
 At the heart of the Warning is a call to governments and institutions to shift policy away from economic growth and towards a conservation economy that will stop environmental destruction and enable human activities to achieve a sustainable future.
 A film, The Second Warning, is currently being made that aims to document scientists’ advocacy for humanity to replace ‘business as usual’ and take action to achieve the survival of all species by averting the continuing environmental and climate change crisis.
-Linked to the Second Warning is also a series of focused Scientists’ Warning articles (currently 50), including our Microbiologists’ Warning.
+Linked to the Second Warning is also a series of focused Scientists’ Warning articles (50+), including our Microbiologists’ Warning.
+In early 2020 the World Scientists’ Warning of a Climate Emergency was published with endorsements from 11,000+ scientists, and the website is still taking signatures.

 To grow the Microbiologists’ Warning, signatories are encouraged to work with their professional societies to write additional article(s) addressing specific aspects of microorganisms and climate change related to members’ expertise, and particularly emphasizing issues of national relevance.